maabed/karak-dashboard-docs/source/index.html.md

 Charts is a very effective way to display statistics.

-* In blue Dashboard we used a couple of libraries to display charts:
+* In Karak Dashboard we used a couple of libraries to display charts:
   - <a href="http://www.highcharts.com/">HIGH CHARTS. </a>
   - <a href="http://www.chartjs.org/">CHARTS JS. </a>